 Jumping to Open and Recent Files

-PyCharm has a couple of features like this.
-First is the list of recent files, which you can trigger with a keyboard shortcut.
+You can trigger a pop-up containing a list of recently-accessed files (using a keyboard shortcut, naturally).
 This list is searchable and defaults to the last file you had open.
 If you start typing, it filters down the list of items.

-This is great because I don’t even keep track mentally of files I may have opened 16 files ago — I get a helpful list that jogs my memory ("What was that one module I was looking at with the broken thing…?").
+This is great because I don’t keep track mentally of all 16 files I have open, so I get a helpful list that jogs my memory ("What was that one module I was looking at with the broken thing?
+Oh yeah.”).

 You can also hone this down further with the Recently Edited Files command.
 This is just the subset of files you've edited in the past N minutes (I don't know how long).